tekosulaiman/tekosulaiman.site/content/posts/api-documentation-practical-approaches-with-swagger-postman-and-manual-writing.md

 ---
-Title: API Documentation: Practical Approaches with Swagger, Postman, and Manual Writing
+title: "API Documentation Practical Approaches with Swagger, Postman, and Manual Writing"
-Summary: A detailed guide on why API documentation matters, and how to generate it with Swagger, Postman, or manual writing.
+summary: "A detailed guide on why API documentation matters, and how to generate it with Swagger, Postman, or manual writing."
-Date: 2025-11-18
+date: 2025-11-18
-Category: Documentation
+category: Documentation
-Tags: API, documentation, Swagger, Postman, technical writing
+tags: [api, documentation, swagger, postman, technical-writing]
-Author: Teko Sulaiman
+author: Teko Sulaiman
 schema:
   - breadcrumb
   - article